Aigu-Mind/big_commerce_migration_tool/DEPLOYMENT.md

    docker run -p 3000:3000 big-commerce-migration-tool
    ```

-3. **Deploy to Captain:**
+3. **Deploy to CapRover:**
-   - Push your code to the repository
+   - Push your code to the main branch
-   - Captain will automatically detect the `captain-definition` file
+   - GitHub Actions will automatically trigger the deployment workflow
-   - The deployment will use the Dockerfile to build and run the application
+   - The workflow will build the project and deploy to CapRover using the CapRover CLI

 ## Configuration

 Before deployment, ensure you have:

+1. **GitHub Secrets:** Set up the following secrets in your GitHub repository:
+   - `CAPROVER_SERVER`: Your CapRover server URL
+   - `CAPROVER_PASSWORD`: Your CapRover password
+   - `CAPROVER_APP`: Your CapRover app name

-1. **Environment Variables:** Set the required environment variables in your deployment platform
+2. **Environment Variables:** Set the required environment variables in your CapRover app:
+   - `NEXT_PUBLIC_API_BASE_URL`: Base URL for API calls
+   - `NEXT_PUBLIC_S3_BUCKET_URL`: S3 bucket URL for file uploads
+   - `NEXT_PUBLIC_STRIPE_PUBLIC_KEY`: Stripe public key for payments

-2. **API Endpoints:** Update the API base URL to point to your production backend
+3. **API Endpoints:** Update the API base URL to point to your production backend
-3. **S3 Configuration:** Configure S3 bucket URL if file uploads are needed
+4. **S3 Configuration:** Configure S3 bucket URL if file uploads are needed
-4. **Stripe Keys:** Set up Stripe public key if payment functionality is required
+5. **Stripe Keys:** Set up Stripe public key if payment functionality is required

 ## Differences from Aigumind Website